-An applicant who is denied by one session due to limited space may have the opportunity to transfer his/her application to the other session if the other session has not reached its admission capacity.
-The MSDA Office will notify such applicants about the opportunity to transfer their applications to the other session.
-After the MSDA Office receives the transfer request from a denied applicant due to limited space, his/her application will be evaluated again.
-There is no guarantee that a transfer-applicant will be admitted to the new session.
-No additional cost will be charged to an applicant to transfer denied application with the approval of the MSDA Office.
-Each session will admit the most qualified applicants until it reaches its full capacity.
-There is no predetermined admission advantage of switching sessions.
+An applicant who is denied by one program due to limited space may have the opportunity to transfer his/her application to either regular or session of the MSDA program if the session has not reached its admission target.
+The MSDA program will notify such applicants about the opportunity to transfer their applications.
+No additional cost will be charged to an applicant to transfer denied application to the MSDA program.
+There is no guarantee that a transfer-applicant will be admitted to the MSDA program.

 The MS in Data Analytics program is offered through two different sessions: Regular Session and Special Session.

 Regular Session is state-supported and state-subsidized.
 The cap on the number of Regular Session students who are accepted to the program each semester is related to the amount of money received from the state.
 In addition to the state tuition fees (based on the number of enrolled units), non-California resident surcharge fees (currently $396 per unit) might be applicable.
 Regular Session students pay campus mandatory fees and are eligible to take advantage of San José State University student services, such as Santa Clara County transit services, student body organizations, student health care, and recreational facilities.
 Enrollment in Regular Session affords California residents other financial support options such as CSU or CalVet fee waiver.

 Special Session is completely funded from student tuition, and it does not receive any financial support from the State of California.
 Special Session tuition is assessed as a per unit fee (currently $750 per unit).
 Students can opt to pay the same student fees as Regular Session students if they wish to access student services, such as Santa Clara County transit services, student body organizations, health care, and recreational facilities.